April 10 thru May 10

 Summer (July - Mid August)

 During the heat of the summer, your lawn will continue to grow, but at a slower rate than during the previous months.
 Your grass will therefore need less food.
-We suggest applying our 25-5-15 product at a half-rate application.
+We suggest applying fertilizer at a half-rate application.
 Use just enough fertilizer to maintain the color of the grass without pushing the grass to grow.

 Never apply either fertilizer or weed control in drought conditions, or situations with high heat (above 85 degrees F) or high humidity.